 NUTRITIONAL APPROACH – When Migraine Sufferers Get These 3 Factors Under Control – The Results Can Be Life-Changing

 All 3 of these ingredients are listed in the American Academy of Neurology’s Guidelines for Migraine Prevention.

-Feverfew: Research studies show Feverfew inhibits blood platelet aggregation and is anti-inflammatory.
+Feverfew: Research studies show Feverfew inhibits blood platelet aggregation and helps maintain a healthy inflammatory response.